-As made clear in our in the Standards of Education and Training it is the Register’s intention to be open to considering qualifications beyond those awarded by Athena and/or accredited or recognised by regulating bodies.
+As made clear in our in the Standards of Education and Training the Register is open to considering qualifications beyond those awarded by Athena and/or accredited or recognised by regulating bodies.

-In such case each qualification will be considered on its individual merits against clearly defined standards of delivery and assessment, which the Register considers to be comparable or appropriately equivalent to qualifications currently recognised.
+In such cases each qualification is considered on its individual merits against clearly defined standards of delivery and assessment, which the Register considers to be comparable or appropriately equivalent to qualifications currently recognised.

 The Register defines the foundations of educational standards as being:

 All qualifications must be accredited by external and independent awarding body whose standards are reflective of appropriate national standards in education and vocational learning.